• Skip to primary navigation

 Jump to Recipe

 This is proof that great meals can be assembled!
-This basil pesto pasta is the perfect meal to eat at home or as a take along to an outing since it is served at room temperature.
+This pesto pasta is the perfect meal to eat at home or as a take-along to an outing since it is served at room temperature.
 It also heats up nicely in the microwave if you prefer it hot.

-This pesto pasta recipe has a few usual ingredients (the obvious, pesto and pasta) and a few new ingredients (Italian beans, tomatoes and one other ingredient that I bet you would never guess.)
-I am going to break down all of them for you.
+This easy pesto pasta has a few usual ingredients and a few new ones.
+I am going to break down all of them for you below.

 pesto pasta ingredients